dragibus29/furcare-legal/README.md

-# poopal-legal
+# furcare-legal
-Legal documents and policies for PooPal app
+Legal documents and policies for FurCare app